 In the Year of Remembrance 2008, 70 years after the "Anschluss" of Austria to the German Reich, the National Fund, inspired by the Day of Remembrance against Violence and Racism held at the Parliament by former President of the National Council Barbara Prammer under the title "Never a Child", also began to use its website to publish life stories.
 Since then, this online collection of memories has been continually extended and has become quite a remarkable collection.

 In 2010, a two-volume publication was brought out to mark the National Fund’s 15th anniversary.
 One of these volumes was dedicated exclusively to life stories of the victims.
-This volume planted the seed for the series which was started one year later, "Lives Remembered.
-Life Stories of Victims of National Socialism".
+This volume planted the seed for the series which was started one year later, "Erinnerungen" ("Lives Remembered").
 Copies of the series "Lives Remembered" can be ordered from the National Fund and are provided free of charge to Austrian schools for use in class and school libraries.